-THE WESLEYAN CHURCH.
+THE WESLEYAN CHURCH

-Is a very imposing and large edifice of cut stone with gothic pinnacles in St. Stanislas Street, adjoining the jail.
-The Wesleyan Methodists had a chapel formerly in St. Anne Street, and one in the Lower Town for the edification of seamen, the former being erected in 1816, but it was not until 1850 that means were found to build the present fine building, and procure an excellent organ with which to praise the Lord of Hosts.
-It accommodates over 1600 people, and the pulpit is at present filled by the Reverend Mr. Ryerson, brother of the gifted and learned Superintendent of Education in Upper Canada.
+Is a very imposing and large edifice of cut stone, with gothic pinnacles in St. Stanislas street, adjoining the jail.
+The Wesleyan Methodists had a chapel formerly in St. Anne street, and one in the Lower Town for the edification of seamen, the former being erected in 1816, but it was not until 1850 that means were found to build the present fine building, and procure an excellent organ with which to praise the Lord of Hosts.
+It accommodates over 1600 people, and the pulpit is at present filled by the Reverend Mr. Young.